Nemanja Vidic stresses need to beef up Michael Carrick’s Manchester United squad

 Improving the team’s defensive record should be a priority, said Vidic.

-The Serb noted the difference in goals conceded between this season’s champions Arsenal and United, which were 26 and 50 respectively ahead of the final round.
+The Serb noted the difference in number of goals conceded between this season’s champions Arsenal and United, which were 26 and 50 respectively ahead of the final round.

 “We conceded too many goals and if you want to compete on the top level and challenge for big trophies, you have to sort that out and that’s not just defence, it’s the whole team,” said Vidic on the sidelines of a StarHub event on May 21.